ryanxdebelen/ryanxdebelen.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science and Engineer, University of New South Wales, 2024
-* M.S. in Jekyll, GitHub University, 2014
+* MPhil, University of New South Wales, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electronics and Communications Engineering, 2015

 Work experience
 ======